LilahCodes/swift/README.md

 > [!CAUTION]
 > The Swift discord server got terminated in a large scale banwave against executor servers</br>
 > If you really want to keep up to date with swift, join the [telegram channel](https://t.me/getswift_gg)</br>
-> If you instead want an executor that actually gets updated, with a dev team can be bothered working, join [visual](https://discord.gg/getvisual)!
+> If you instead want an executor that actually gets updated, with a dev team who can be bothered working, join [visual](https://discord.gg/getvisual)!
 A new, better, actually updated exec owned and developed by peyton</br>
 > **IF YOU BOUGHT SWIFT LIFETIME, VISUAL WILL COMPENSATE YOU**</br>
 > [![image](https://github.com/user-attachments/assets/6adc3d91-49fc-4850-8454-e5b65d0403ac)](https://discord.gg/getvisual)
 </br>